 Cash consists of deposits in financial institutions.
 Such deposits qualify as public deposits and are insured by Florida's Public Deposits Program as defined in Section 280.02, Florida Statutes.
 The School has no policy regarding deposit custodial credit risk.

-The School also has investments in a Merrill Lynch account valued at \$137,871.
-The following is a detail of the holdings of the account:
+The School also has investments in a Merrill Lynch account valued at \$153,113.
+The investments are all held in a Short-Term Bond Fund.